remaker789/remaker789.github.io/_pages/about.md

 About me
 ======
-I am a phd student majoring in nanofluidics in Northwerstern Polytechnical Univeristy.
+I am a phd student majoring in nanofluidics in Northwestern Polytechnical University.
-My works is to use molecular dynamics and statistics methods to illustare the odd and interesting phenomena in confined nanofludics.
+My works are using molecular dynamics and statistics methods to illustrate the odd and interesting phenomena in confined nanofluidics.

 Education
 ======
-- 2015-2019 Bachelor in Material Physics, Northwestern Polytechnical University, Xi'an, China
+- 2015-2019: Bachelor in Material Physics, Northwestern Polytechnical University, Xi'an, China
-- 2019-Now Ph.D in Condensed Matter Physics, Northwestern Polytechnical University, Xi'an, China
+- 2019-Now:  Ph.D in Condensed Matter Physics, Northwestern Polytechnical University, Xi'an, China

 Skills
 ======